quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 frame, which is equivalent to sending a RESET_STREAM_AT frame with a Reliable Size of 0.
-When reducing the Reliable Size, the sender MUST retransmit the RESET_STREAM_AT frame carrying the smallest Reliable Size as well as stream data up to that size, until acknowledgements are received.
+When reducing the Reliable Size, the sender MUST retransmit the RESET_STREAM_AT frame carrying the smallest Reliable Size as well as stream data up to that size, until all acknowledgements for stream data and the RESET_STREAM_AT frame are received.

 When sending multiple frames for the same stream, the initiator MUST NOT increase the Reliable Size.
 When receiving a RESET_STREAM_AT frame with a lower